espressif/esp-faq/docs/en/software-framework/peripherals/usb.rst

 Can ESP32-S3 use an external USB hub chip with two of its USB ports connecting to a USB 4G module and a dongle at the same time?
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-  The ESP32-S3 USB does not support connection to an external USB hub chip currently because there is no driver support.
+  Supported.
+The driver is under development.

 ---------------------